 Adding and editing auto-captions to videos

-The easiest way to caption a video that you have uploaded on YouTube is to use the auto-captions feature.
-This uses speech recognition software to generate captions from the videos you upload in over 12 different languages.
-Due to the feature’s inaccuracy, however, it is essential to edit auto-captions after they have been created.
+The easiest way to caption a video that you have uploaded on YouTube is to use the auto-captions feature and then modify manually.
+It uses speech recognition software to generate captions from the videos you upload in over 12 different languages, yet due to the feature’s inaccuracy, it is essential to edit auto-captions after they have been created.

 To create and edit auto-captions: